kkibria/slideshow-dist/md/chfrontmatter.md

     myname: "Henry Bay"
     ```

-Here variable `title` is assigned a string value "`Say Something Nice`".
+Here variable `title` is assigned a string value `Say
-Similarly, `layout` is assigned a value `TwoColumn` here.
+Something Nice`.
+Similarly, `layout` is assigned a value
-Values could be are strings, numbers, True or False.
+`TwoColumn` here.
+Values could be are strings, numbers, True
+or False.

 You can define any variable name.
-All variables can be used for templates.
+All variables can be used
+for templates.
-However some variables have
+However some variables have *preassigned* purposes.
-preassigned purposes.
-For instance `layout` is used for controlling
+For instance `layout` is used for controlling layout of the
-layout of the slide.
+slide.

 ## Preassigned variables
-In next few sections we will describe the preassigned variables.
+In next few sections we will describe the preassigned
+variables.
 We will use following convention to describe.

 ```